rladstaetter/LogoRRR/README.md

 # LogoRRR

+![Screenshot of LogoRRR, version 22.2.0](docs/releases/22.2.0/screenshot-22.2.0.png?raw=true)

 LogoRRR is a simple utility to display a logfile and visualise certain classes of events.
 The main target audience are first or second level support engineers who need a tool to find patterns in log files.

-## Screenshot
-![Screenshot of LogoRRR, version 22.2.0](docs/releases/22.2.0/screenshot-22.2.0.png?raw=true)

-## Basic usage

 ![Shows basic functionality of LogoRRR as animated gif](docs/releases/21.3.1/screencast-21.3.1.gif?raw=true)

 For example, ERROR events are visualized as red rectangles, TRACE events as grey rectangles, INFO events as green ones etc.

 You can start LogoRRR via double click from the desktop.
-Add a log file simply via drag'n drop.
+Add a log file or directories containg log files via drag'n drop or using the file menu.

 ## Technology